Acceptable Use Policy

 You may not knowingly send malformed documents, nor documents containing malicious code, nor unsupported document types to the Service.

-You may not re-submit a document to the Service if (1) a prior processed transaction of that document contained a return code from the Service indicating that the document was corrupt or of an unsupported type, or (2) the document text field in the response was empty, or (3) the transaction returned an exception which included this phrase: "System.Net.WebException: The underlying connection was closed".
+You may not re-submit a document to the Service if (1) a prior processed transaction of that document contained a return code from the Service indicating that the document was corrupt or of an unsupported type, or (2) the document text field in the response was empty, or (3) the transaction returned an exception which included this phrase: "System.Net.WebException: The underlying connection was closed", or (4) the document was previously submitted twice and failed to process without error both times.

 You may not in any way attempt to reverse engineer or otherwise re-create the Sovren skills lists during your use of the Sovren Skills Editor, nor by any other method.
 Any attempts to re-type, copy and paste, create screenshots, etc., are strictly prohibited.